back

 Declutter and Sell

 Another way to get some extra cash when you feel like you have too much debt is to sell some of your unwanted items.
-There are most likely clothes, appliances, home decor pieces, and other items you no longer use regularly, just laying around your house or in storage.
+There are most likely clothes, appliances, home decor pieces, and other items you no longer use regularly, just lying around your house or in storage.

 Come Up With a Financial Organization System

-You may find that just organizing your finances is enough to help you afford your debt payments.
-If you have a habit of impulsively spending money, you could be wasting hundreds of dollars each week on things you don’t really need.
 Take some time to plan out your fixed monthly expenses (bills, rent/mortgage, groceries, etc.) so you know the bare minimum you need each month.
-From there, you can designate any extra funds you bring in to go towards paying off your debt!
+From there, you can designate any extra funds you bring in to go toward paying off your debt!

 Tips for Paying off Debt Faster